-White balsamic vinegar is found less frequently, but is often used in preparing foods where the dark color of balsamic vinegar may cause distraction.
+White balsamic vinegar is found less frequently but is often used in preparing foods where the dark color of balsamic vinegar may cause a distraction.

 Officially, there is no such thing as “white balsamic vinegar,” it is referred to as “condimento bianco” because it is not regulated by the Italian consortium and is not aged in wooden barrels like most fine balsamic vinegars from Modena.

 We have sampled many white balsamic vinegars and found them lacking.
 As such, we decided to private label our own white balsamic vinegar to use occasionally with salads and fish.

 For those unfamiliar with condimento bianco, it tends to be somewhat lighter and less viscous than good quality aged balsamic vinegar.
 We find it particularly refreshing on spring and summer salads.